oroinc/documentation/backend/entities/acls.rst

 Performing Access Checks
 ------------------------

-Once you have configured the ACLs you can protect all parts of your application.
-Anywhere in your PHP code you can use the ``isGranted()`` method of the ``security.authorization_checker`` service (which is an instance of the |Symfony AuthorizationCheckerInterface|):
+Once you have configured the ACLs, you can protect all application parts.
+You can use the ``isGranted()`` method of the ``security.authorization_checker`` service (which is an instance of the |Symfony AuthorizationCheckerInterface|) anywhere in your PHP code:

 .. code-block:: php

     $authorizationChecker = $this->get('security.authorization_checker');